 12. Fixing of container on loader with good strengths that road shocks do not affect the fruit 13.
 Updating the stock citrus fruit and planning for next loading and shipment 5.
-House Keeping The trainee will be able to: Ensure housekeeping of citrus storage and loading premises Ensure the sanitary and phyto-sanitary practices directed in FSMS and other food legislations Implement Integrated Pest Management System in the processing and storage 1.
-Performing the concept of housekeeping e.g. cleaning of loading premises, removal of used items from loading and decking areas, preparing the deck for next loading and transportation, refreshing and restoring the loading labour etc 2.
-Implementation of sanitary and phytosanitary guidelines in citrus loading and decking areas.
-3. Ensuring blocking of rodent entry into the cold treatment areas of processing unit 4.
-Developing checklist of SPS guidelines needed in audit and quality inspection 5.
-Cleaning of area to avoid insect pest session will be theoretical learning: y model citrus Class room either in field station or

-infestation and fungal
+House Keeping The trainee will be able to: 1.
+Ensure housekeeping of citrus storage and loading premises 2.
+Ensure the sanitary and phyto-sanitary practices directed in FSMS and other food legislations 3.
+Implement Integrated Pest Management System in the processing and storage Performing the concept of housekeeping e.g. cleaning of loading premises, removal of used items from loading and decking areas, preparing the deck for next loading and transportation, refreshing and restoring the loading labour etc Implementation of sanitary and phytosanitary guidelines in citrus loading and decking areas.
+Ensuring blocking of rodent entry into the cold treatment areas of processing unit Developing checklist of SPS guidelines needed in audit and quality inspection Cleaning of area to avoid insect pest Total: 30 hours Theory 06 hours Practical 24 hours Practical session will be conducted in model citrus processing unit where line will be spared for trainee.
+Recommended fungicide broad spectrum 500 grams Spray machine 1 for 10 trainee fly catcher 1 for 10 trainee For the theoretical learning: Class room either in field station or separate with facilities of white boards, charts etc For practical learning: Field, demo citrus processing line infestation and fungal multiplication 6.
+Cleaning of hidden and ignored points mostly insect can use for hibernation and their multiplication 7.
+Arranging fly catcher or light traps to control flies and other flying insects 8.
+Installation of air cutter to stop the entry of any foreign participle and dust 9.
+Arranging fumigation of loading processing facility for sanitation to avoid any biological rearing and multiplication

-multiplication

-6. Cleaning of hidden and

-ignored points mostly

-insect can use for

-hibernation and their

-multiplication

-7. Arranging fly catcher or

-light traps to control flies

-and other flying insects

-8. Installation of air cutter

-to stop the entry of any

-foreign participle and

-dust

-9. Arranging fumigation of

-loading processing

-facility for sanitation to

-avoid any biological

-rearing and

-multiplication